List of small modular reactor designs: CAREM: Argentina

 Developed by the Argentine National Atomic Energy Commission (CNEA) & INVAP, CAREM is a simplified pressurized water reactor (PWR) designed to have electrical output of 100 MW or 25 MW.
 It is an integral reactor – the primary system coolant circuit is fully contained within the reactor vessel.

 The fuel is uranium oxide with an enrichment of 3.4%.
 The primary coolant system uses natural circulation, so there are no pumps required, which provides inherent safety against core meltdown, even in accident situations.
 The integral design also minimizes the risk of loss-of-coolant accidents (LOCA).
 Annual refueling is required.
 Currently, the first reactor of the type is being built near the city of Zárate, in the northern part of Buenos Aires province.

 Copenhagen Atomics: Denmark

-The Copenhagen Atomics Waste Burner is developed by Copenhagen Atomics, a Danish molten salt technology company.
-The Copenhagen Atomics Waste Burner is a single-fluid, heavy water moderated, fluoride-based, thermal spectrum and autonomously controlled molten salt reactor.
+The Copenhagen Atomics Waste Burner is designed by Copenhagen Atomics, a Danish molten salt technology company.
+The Copenhagen Atomics Waste Burner would be a single-fluid, heavy water moderated, fluoride-based, thermal spectrum and autonomously controlled molten salt reactor.
 This is designed to fit inside of a leak-tight, 40-foot, stainless steel shipping container.
 The heavy water moderator is thermally insulated from the salt and continuously drained and cooled to below 50 °C. A molten lithium-7 deuteroxide (^{7}LiOD) moderator version is also being researched.
-The reactor utilizes the thorium fuel cycle using separated plutonium from spent nuclear fuel as the initial fissile load for the first generation of reactors, eventually transitioning to a thorium breeder.
+The reactor would utilize the thorium fuel cycle, using separated plutonium from spent nuclear fuel as the initial fissile load for the first generation of reactors, eventually transitioning to a thorium breeder.

-Elysium Industries

-Elysium's design, called the Molten Chloride Salt, Fast Reactor (MCSFR), is a fast-spectrum reactor meaning the majority of fissions are caused by high-energy (fast) neutrons.
-This enables conversion of fertile isotopes into energy-producing fuel, efficiently using nuclear fuel, and closing the fuel cycle.
-In addition, this can enable the reactor to be fuelled with spent nuclear fuel from water reactors.